-The Gospel of Mark covers the years of Jesus' ministry beginning with John the baptizer's introduction of the "one who is coming," extending through his Galilean and Jerusalemite ministries, and concluding with his post-resurrection admonitions to his followers and his ascension to the throne at God's right hand.
+The Gospel of Mark covers the years of Jesus's ministry beginning with John the baptizer's introduction of the "one who is coming," extending through Christ's Galilean and Jerusalemite ministries, and concluding with His post-resurrection admonitions to His followers and His ascension to the throne at God's right hand.
 The course relates the basic content of the gospel, engages introductory issues, highlights the perspective of the writer, and introduces major themes and problem passages.
 Students are challenged to build into their personal spiritual formation lessons learned from Mark.